You must be at least 17.5 to apply, and you must turn 18 before starting at the Tasmania Police Academy.

 As part of the application process, you’ll need to complete a physical fitness assessment, which includes the beep test, a hand grip test, push ups and an agility test.

 You should prepare for the fitness test, and train accordingly.
-For more information see Fitness and Suitability Tests.
+For more information see Fitness and Psychometric testing.

 Tasmania Police officers and recruits are not allowed to have visible tattoos, body art or modifications on the neck, face, scalp, ears, or hands.